Reach UK Online Safety Act 2023 readiness without rebuilding your policy programme

 - • Review cadence is enforced at ~365 days so policies don't silently expire ahead of recertification.

-- • Standard updates (UK_ONLINE_SAFETY_ACT_2023 revisions, errata, regulator guidance) trigger an applicability re-check across your active policies — not a full rewrite.
+- • Standard updates (UK Online Safety Act 2023 revisions, errata, regulator guidance) trigger an applicability re-check across your active policies - not a full rewrite.

 Policy families commonly involved